JuliaAPlavin/MakieBake.jl/README.md

 # MakieBake

-Bake Makie plots into lightweight interactive HTML, by pre-rendering across parameter ranges.
+Bake Makie plots into lightweight interactive HTML — pre-render all parameter combinations so the result needs no Julia, no server, just a browser.

 ## Usage